 5. Make an offer

-You’ve found a house you love — now its time to make an offer.
+You’ve found a house you love — now it’s time to make an offer.

 Consider the offer price and get to comparing.